My Quiet Kitchen

 Not a strong cheese, Almond Queso Fresco is light, salty, very mildly acidic, and both creamy yet textured.
 It pairs well with dishes that are spicy and/or smoky, foods that are complemented by a cool element.
 In addition to Mexican recipes, it's also perfect for spicy Indian dishes (think paneer).

 If you wanted to add more lemon juice or vinegar, this is a perfect base for creating a stronger, feta-style vegan cheese.
-But since this cheese was originally intended as a topping for my Smoky White Bean Tacos, it made sense to keep the flavor profile more subtle.
+But since this cheese was originally intended as a topping for my White Bean Tacos, it made sense to keep the flavor profile more subtle.

 The term "queso fresco" is Spanish for "fresh cheese," and is often used interchangeably with queso blanco (white cheese).
 Similar to traditional queso fresco, this particular vegan cheese isn't meant for melting.
 It's best used cool, as a topping for dishes that are already cooked.